-This year the CCG is working in partnership with other NHS organisations including CHFT, YAS, Locala and SWYPFT to deliver a joint approach to engaging with local stakeholders.
-A Greater Huddersfield Equality Panel has been created with membership drawn from a range of community and voluntary sector organisations representing each of the protected characteristics.
-The panel will grade the CCG and participating NHS organisations against a set of EDS2 outcomes.
-We will use the data from the grading panel to inform the development of a new set of Equality Objectives.
+This year the CCG worked in partnership with other NHS organisations including CHFT, Locala and SWYPFT to deliver a joint approach to engaging with local stakeholders.
+A Kirklees Equality Panel was created with membership drawn from a diverse range of community and voluntary sector organisations representing each of the protected characteristics.
+The panel graded the CCG and participating NHS organisations against a set of EDS2 outcomes.
+The data from the grading panel has been used to inform the development of a new set of Equality Objectives.

-NHS Greater Huddersfield CCG’s EDS2 report can be downloaded here.
+NHS Greater Huddersfield CCG’s EDS2 report for 2017-18 can be downloaded here.
 For further information please see the NHS England website.

 Workforce Race Equality Scheme (WRES)